skilion/skilion.github.io/content/blog/clean-code-chapter-5.md

 ## Team Rules

-When working on an existing codebase do learn and follow the conventions that have been set by your predecessors and team mates.
-Everybody should agree on one convention and stick to it.
-Consistency is more important than following best practices.
-As a programmer I expect that the formatting I see in one file to be be the same in others.
-Multiple styles would just add unnecessary complexity.
+Most of the time in your career you will be working with other people on an existing codebase.
+When working in a team, learn and follow the conventions that have been set by team mates.
+Everybody should agree on one convention and stick to it because consistency is more important than following best practices (which can sometime be arbitrary).
+As a programmer I expect the formatting I see in one file to be be the same in others.
+Having multiple styles adds unnecessary complexity.